github/site-policy/Policies/github-terms-of-service.md

 &dagger; An Organization must have one User Account designated as one of its owners.</details></TD></TR></TABLE></li></ul>

 #### 2. Required Information
-&dagger; The following information is required:
+&dagger; Requested information that is required:
-- A valid email address to complete the signup process.
+- A valid email address.
-- If you represent a legal entity, certain information about the legal entity.
+- Certain information:
-- For [paid Accounts](#k-payment), certain information for billing purposes.
+  - about the legal entity you represent (if applicable).

-Other information requested (which could include your real name) is optional.
+  - for billing your [paid Account(s)](#k-payment) (if applicable).

 #### 3. Account Requirements
 &dagger;